 - Use vegan sour cream or yogurt instead of dairy.

-- Replace the milk and glaze with plant-based alternatives such as almond or oat milk for a dairy-free version.
+- Sub out the milk and glaze with plant-based alternatives like almond or oat milk.

 Check out our Vegan Chocolate Cake to explore more rich and plant-based dessert options that don’t sacrifice indulgence.